PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 If you want to use iperf3, open a ssh session using the user ``ubuntu`` and the ssh private key linked to the public key you specified in the ``secret.tfvars`` file.

-4. Cleanup/Remove all in both PacketFabric and AWS.
+4. Destroy all remote objects managed by the Terraform configuration.

 ```sh
 terraform state rm cloud_router_bgp_session.crbs_1